faridprogrammer/ftp.client/README.md

 # ftp.client

-A very simple ftp client written in C# for test purposes
+A simple ftp client written in C# for test purposes

-Using it is very straightforward.
+Using it is straightforward.
 You need to run an exe file with different parameters.

-Currently there is two ftp commands available in the tool.
+Currently these ftp commands are available in the tool.

 - `upload-file` (Fetch folder content list)
 - `fetch-folder` (Upload file from local path to a remote path)
+- `download-folder` (Dowloads a remote folder contents to a **RANDOM** local folder path)

 ## `upload-file` parameters

-  -p, --path           Required.
+  -p, --path           Remote path.
+Required.

   -f, --local-path     Required.
 Local path of the file to upload